Facebook Australia deal: Tech giant to restore news after change to code

 UK competition authority chief says 'compelling case' to regulate most powerful tech platforms

 The move prompted a global backlash, with Press Gazette describing it as “abrupt, crude petulant and short-sighted“.
 It was seen by many as a test of power between one tech company and a nation-state.
-In addition, to newspapers many government and public service sites were blocked.
+In addition to newspapers, many government and public service sites were blocked.

-Facebook Australia and New Zealand managing director William Easton said: “After further discussions, we are satisfied that the Australian government has agreed to a number of changes and guarantees that address our core concerns about allowing commercial deals that recognize the value our platform provides to publishers relative to the value we receive from them.
+Facebook Australia and New Zealand managing director William Easton said: “After further discussions, we are satisfied that the Australian government has agreed to a number of changes and guarantees that address our core concerns about allowing commercial deals that recognise the value our platform provides to publishers relative to the value we receive from them.

 “As a result of these changes, we can now work to further our investment in public interest journalism and restore news on Facebook for Australians in the coming days.”